johnstamps2020/documentation-portal/docusaurus/themes/gw-theme-classic/README.md

 baseUrl: process.env["BASE_URL"] || "/",
 ```

-## Site metadata

-For your site to work well with docs.guidewire.com, you need to build it with
-metadata mapped to environment variables.
-If you use a standard
-docs.guidewire.com build as managed by doctools@guidewire.com, the variables are
-automatically mapped to the environment.

-The following metadata values map onto the search and versioning features.
-You
-can use commas to separate multiple values, for example
-`GW_PLATFORM=Cloud,Self-managed`.

-- `GW_PLATFORM`
-- `GW_PRODUCT`
-- `GW_VERSION`

 ## Navbar and logo

 The navbar (top bar) is set so that it matches Guidewire styles and contains the